eatozee/nftoupon/README.md

 To start using the components, please follow these steps:

-1. Wrap your application with the `Creator` & `Arbiter` provided by **nftoupon**.
+1. Wrap your application with the `Creator` & `Arbiter` componenets provided by **nftoupon**.

 ```jsx